netailohargithub/Git-Practice/README.md

 # Repo-2
-This is the readme file for git
+This is a repo used for practice git version control system